-All students applying to degree or certificate programs are required to take the ACCUPLACER® placement tests in reading, writing, and mathematics unless otherwise exempt.
-The purpose of the ACCUPLACER® is to determine ability to perform college-level work and assess the levels at which students will begin their study.
-Based upon test results, the College may prescribe developmental courses or limit a student's enrollment in an effort to enhance that student's ability to succeed.
+Southern Maine Community College uses a multiple measures approach, including transcripts, college-level experience, and available test scores (Accuplacer, SAT, ACT, GED, HiSET, CASAS, etc.) for admissions.
+The purpose of the multiple measures approach is to determine ability to perform college-level work and assess the levels at which students will begin their study.
+Based upon this review, the College may prescribe developmental courses or limit a student's enrollment in an effort to enhance that student's ability to succeed.
 Applicants to health and technical programs must comply with program-specific entrance requirements and application deadlines.